Skip to content

 • x is the major version number, which by convention is the same as the XRootD version (4 or 5) which CTA is compiled/linked against.

-• y is the minor version number, used to indicate that an upgrade is likely to require an intervention (e.g. a DB schema upgrade).
+• y is the minor version number, used to indicate that there has been a DB schema upgrade that needs to be properly deployed.

 • z is the patch version number, used for transparent fixes and unattended upgrades.

 • r is the release number.
-Changes in release number means that the code is the same, but there is an update in packaging.
+Changes in release number means that the code/schema is the same, but there is an update in packaging and/or CI scripts.

 Code Freeze

-Before a release, the developer in charge of the release will declare a Code Freeze.
+If needed, the developer in charge of the release can declare a Code Freeze.
 A Code Freeze begins at a specific date and time (e.g. Wednesday 27 April 2022 at 12:00) and ends when the Release has been tagged.
 Normally a Code Freeze should last less than one week.

 • The Code Freeze should be clearly communicated to the team: at the CTA developer meeting, on the Mattermost CTA dev channel and on the Release ticket.

-• During the Code Freeze, no branches should be merged to master.
+• During the Code Freeze, no branches should be merged to main.

 • Exception: bug fixes for regressions uncovered during the stress test can be merged.